fshaikh/FP/README.md

 ## Pending
 * Config defined in a class marked as static (staticClass: true) should be exposed as static members
 * Automate Deploy to GitHub, Upload S3 bucket (origin server), refresh AWS CloudFront distribution.
 Create a new deploy.bat file.
+* Define default config properties on prototype rather than on objects